syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 <ts name="ej.VirtualScrollMode" />

-The Virtual Scrolling feature is used to display a large amount of records in the DropDownList, that is, when scrolling, an Ajax request is sent to fetch some amount of data from the server dynamically.
+The Virtual Scrolling feature is used to display a large amount of records in the DropDownList, that is, when scrolling, an AJAX request is sent to fetch some amount of data from the server dynamically.
 To achieve this scenario with DropDownList, set the allowVirtualScrolling to true.
-You can set the itemsCount property that represents the number of items to be fetched from the server on every Ajax request.
+You can set the itemsCount property that represents the number of items to be fetched from the server on every AJAX request.

 This property enables the data to load dynamically in two ways.